 The purpose of isolation is to prevent you from spreading whatever is causing your symptoms to others around you.

 In isolation, you can’t leave your home, residence, hotel, or accommodation except to seek or receive medical care until you receive your result.
 You should not have visitors during this time, and you should stay away from others in your household as much as you can, not share rooms or household items, and practise good hygiene.
 See isolation requirements for more information.

 I’m still waiting for my tests results – how long will it take to get them back?

 This depends on the type of test you have had and the testing technology used.
-It will usually take a couple of days to receive your test results.
+It will usually take up to a couple of days to receive your test results.